Welcome

 If the marriage did not take place in Nepal or Germany, a marriage certificate with Apostille is required

-German divorce judgement with “Rechtskraftvermerk”, original and two copies
+German divorce judgement with “Rechtskraftvermerk”

 • Father / Mother continues to reside permanently in Nepal: